Blosc/blogsite/posts/blosc2-pytables-perf.rst

 By providing support for a second partition in HDF5, the chunks (aka the 'first partition') can be made larger, ideally fitting in cache level 3 in modern CPUs (see below for advantages of this).
 Meanwhile, Blosc2 will use its internal blocks (aka the second partition) as the minimum amount of data that should be read and decompressed during data retrieval, no matter how small the hyperslice to be read is.

-When Blosc2 is used as an additional partition tool (referred ahead as 'optimized Blosc2' too), it can bypass the HDF5 pipeline for writing and for reading.
-This brings another degree of freedom when choosing the different internal I/O buffers, which is of extraordinary importance in terms of performance and/or resource saving.
+When Blosc2 is used to implement a second partition for data (referred ahead as 'optimized Blosc2' too), it can bypass the HDF5 pipeline for writing and for reading.
+This brings another degree of freedom when choosing the different internal I/O buffers, which can be of extraordinary importance in terms of performance and/or resource saving.

 How second partition allows for Big Chunking
 ============================================